Don't move firewood – Prevent the spread of pests

 - Colour: Emerald green back, bright green underbelly

-If you live in Ontario or south western Quebec, you ve probably already heard of this guy.
+If you live in Manitoba, Ontario, southern Quebec, New Brunswick or Nova Scotia, you may have already heard of this guy.
 The emerald ash borer is a highly destructive invasive beetle that attacks and kills all species of ash trees.
 It was first found in Canada in the summer of 2002.
 In the short time it has been in North America, it has killed millions of trees in the U.S. and Canada, and is a very serious threat to all species of ash trees throughout their range.
 For example, in the National Capital Region (Ottawa-Gatineau) there are no un-infested ash trees left!

 Asian longhorned beetle

 - Under eradication in: Ontario (Mississauga and Toronto)

 - Eats: Various deciduous trees

 - Colour: Black with 20 irregular white spots